django/channels/docs/installation.rst

     $ cd channels
     $ <activate your project’s virtual environment>
     (environment) $ pip install -e .  # the dot specifies the current repo

+Please note that a Django project with Channels installed will not run until configured properly.
+See :doc:`getting-started` for configuration.